Eklektisk/web-tools/README.md

 ## Setup ##
 There are two setup scripts provided:
-* `setup` will create the basic folders and files this script needs to function properly
+* `setup` will create the core folders and files
-* `setup_rss` will create the necessary files and folders for the blog system as advertised above
+* `setup_rss` will create the core files and folders for a blog system

-If you are able to, please read both scripts before running them to see what directories and files they are creating!

 ## Creating a website ##
 ### Layout ###